 Welcome!
 I am a Ph.D. candidate in the Department of Politics at Princeton University, where I study international relations theory.
 My research focuses on alternative configurations of authority in international politics.
-My dissertation examines cases of internationalized territories as an exceptional arrangement of sovereignty, illustrating how conceptions of territoriality and international claims to authority have evolved over time.
-My research has involved archival work in New York, Geneva, and London, as will as interdisciplinary engagement in the fields of political theory and history.
+My dissertation explores internationalized territories as a distinct form of political rule, synthesizing 23 cases from 1815 to the present and assessing their implications for theory, history, and policy.
 I am grateful to be advised by G. John Ikenberry, Melissa M. Lee, and Jamie Martin.

 This year, I am a Hans J. Morgenthau Fellow at the University of Notre Dame’s International Security Center, a Graduate Fellow at the Princeton Institute for International and Regional Studies, and a Graduate Fellow at the Reimagining World Order research community.